-Your key to an automated process for complex geometries is Cevotec’s form-flexible patch gripper.
-Equipped with a special foam, the gripper adapts to even the most complex surfaces.
+Your key to an automated process for complex shapes is Cevotec’s form-flexible patch gripper.
+The gripper adapts to the most complex surfaces.
 Even over 90° angles and bi-axially curved surfaces, patches are placed precisely and without draping effects.
-Ten robot axes in the SAMBA production system ensure that the gripper reaches every point also in your most complex components.
+The robot axes in the SAMBA production system ensure that the gripper reaches every point also in your most complex components.

 After preforming, the full process automation continues.
 An additional robot detaches the inherently stable preforms automatically from the tool and transport them to the next processing step.
 This automation boosts not only your productivity, but also your volume on the shop Floor.